hack-aiven-test/aiven-test/README.md

 Running
 =======

-After installing the projectect with `poetry install`, a configuration of the project is necessary, this is done using a json file, e.g.:
+After installing the projectect with `poetry install`, the monitoring and publishing of metrics need a configuration file:

 ```json
 {